 Figure 8.2.1-1 Service based Architecture of 3GPP system supporting SEAL services

-In the figure 8.1.1-1, SEAL services layer represents the SEAL server(s) supporting SEAL services defined in the SEAL specification 3GPP TS 23.434 [3].
+In the figure 8.1.1-1, SEAL services layer represents the SEAL server(s) and the SEAL client(s) (if applicable) supporting SEAL services defined in the SEAL specification 3GPP TS 23.434 [3].

-SEAL services which are part of the 3GPP system can be deployed either by the MNO or third party.
+SEAL services which are part of the 3GPP system are deployed either by the MNO or third party.

-SEAL server(s) can invoke service APIs exposed by 3GPP core network functions directly over the Core network SBA when deployed by MNO’s trusted domain.
-SEAL server(s) can invoke service APIs exposed by 3GPP core network functions via NEF as a non-trusted AF when deployed by the third party.
+SEAL server(s) invokes service APIs exposed by 3GPP core network functions directly over the 3GPP core network SBA when deployed as trusted AF in MNO’s trusted domain.
+Alternatively, SEAL server(s) invokes service APIs exposed by 3GPP core network functions via NEF as a non-trusted AF when deployed by the third party.

-SEAL server(s) can invoke service APIs exposed by the OAM system over the OAM SBMA when deployed by MNO as specified in 3GPP TS28.533[14].
-SEAL server(s) can invoke services APIs exposed by 3GPP core network functions via EGMF as non-trusted AF, when deployed by the third party.
+SEAL server(s) invokes service APIs exposed by the OAM system over the OAM SBMA when deployed by MNO as specified in 3GPP TS28.533[14].

 SEAL clients take two different responsibilities:

 1) consumer of SEAL server API(s)

 2) providing required terminal side information/resource to support the SEAL server function(s)

-SEAL services API can be exposed by MNOs or third party, to the Application layer(VAL layer) or to the SEAL client(s) or third party’s platform.
+SEAL services APIs are provided and exposed by MNOs or third party, and they are consumed by the Application specific layer(VAL layer) vertical application enabler layer (e.g., VAE server, UAE server), Edge Enabler layer (e.g., EES, ECS), SEAL client(s) or third party’s platform.

-NOTE 1: It is up to application developer’s implementation how to call the SEAL server’s APIs in their application layer software.
+NOTE 1: It is up to application developer’s implementation how to invoke the SEAL server’s APIs in their application layer software.

-NOTE 2: 3GPP TS 23.222 [9] supports where the API invokers can either be on the network side (Application server) or on the UE side (e.g., SEAL clients), to use SEAL server API(s).
+NOTE 2:The API invokers as defined in 3GPP TS 23.222 [9] can either be on the network side (Application server) or on the UE side (e.g., SEAL clients), to invoke SEAL server API(s).

 8.2.1.2 Functional Elements